bengtssonpalme/MPBIO-BBT045-2025/installing_software_on_the_server.md

-# How to intall software on the exercise server
+# How to install software on the exercise server

 ## Using the conda package manager